willddy/bigdata_pattern/README.md

 hadoop fs -put you-test-data/* /tmp/

 # replace the path below with the location of your Hadoop installation
-# this isn't required if you are running CDH3
+# this isn't required if you are running CDH3, for example
 export HADOOP_HOME=/usr/local/hadoop

 # run the map-reduce job